“You like beer, Miss Lauren?” a voice called out as I stumbled groggily out of my guesthouse.

-Wiping the sleep from my eyes, I turned towards the noise and looked up in a daze – just in time to see an ice cold can of Angkor Beer rushing towards my face.
+Wiping the sleep from my eyes, I turned towards the noise and looked up in a daze – just in time to see an ice cold can of Angkor Beer rushing towards me.

-“Oh, Miss Lauren, Miss Lauren, I’m so sorry”, my tuk-tuk driver apologised profusely as I stared at the can rolling around by my feet in confusion.
+“Oh, Miss Lauren, I’m so sorry”, my tuk-tuk driver apologised as I stared at the can rolling around by my feet in confusion.

 It was 4am.